Custom Home and Remodeling Blog

 3. Casement Windows

 A casement window is hinged on one side and opens by swinging outward or inward by a crank handle.
 Casement windows allow for great ventilation and have weather-tight seals when they are closed.
-Some newer casement windows feature no muntins that divide individual panes of glass, so they offer a clear view to the outdoors.
+Some casement windows feature muntins that divide individual panes of glass, and others have none so they offer a clear view to the outside.

 Top 6 Styles of Windows For Homes - 4